 Recover lost partition data

-There is a myriad of Partition data recovery software in the market, and it is suggested that you should always use a reliable and trusted software to recover your data.
+There is a myriad of Partition data recovery software in the market, and it is suggested that you should always use a reliable and trusted windows data recovery software to recover your data.

 Note: When you want to recover data from the lost partition, it is critical not to write anything on that partition.
 Always install the partition data recovery software on a separate drive.